OpenTechFund/secure-email/README.md

 An email client, or MUA (Mail User Agent), provides a user interface to access email from any service provider.
 Traditional examples of email clients include Thunderbird or Microsoft Outlook (although both these application include a lot of other functionality as well).
 Nearly all email clients communicate with the email service provider using IMAP or POP and SMTP, although some also support local mailboxes in mbox or Maildir format.

+There are two primary advantages to the mail client approach:

+1. Existing accounts: By using a custom secure mail client, a user can continue to use their existing email accounts.
+1. Tailored UI: A custom client has the potential to rethink the email user experience in order to better convey security related details to the user.

+The mail client approach, however, also has several disadvantages:

+1. Insecure service providers: A mail client cannot address many of the core problems with email security when used with a traditional email provider.
+For example, metadata will not be protected in storage or transit, and the provider cannot aid in key discovery or validation.
+Most importantly, many existing mail providers are highly vulnerable, since few rely on DNSSEC for their MX records or validate their StartTLS connections for mail relay (when they even bother to enable StartTLS).
+A traditional email provider also requires authentication via password that is seen by the provider in clear text, and might be recorded by them.
+1. Install a new app: As with many of the other approaches, the custom mail client approach requires that users download and install a specialized application on their device before they can use it.

+Ultimately, the custom mail client approach is probably not a good strategy for secure email, but may be an excellent strategy for weening users away from email and to a different and more secure protocol.
+Most of the projects in this section see email support as a gateway to ease the transition to something that can replace email.

 <a name="bitmail"></a>Bitmail
 -----------------------------------------------------------